 Rural Business Development Grant (RBDG)

 The RBDG offers grants to small and emerging businesses in rural areas.
-The program offers two types of grant: enterprise type (small and emerging businesses) and opportunity type (projects in rural areas).
+The program offers two types of grants: enterprise type (small and emerging businesses) and opportunity type (projects in rural areas).